Small Business HQ

 Custom-Built vs. Off-the-Shelf CRM Implementation

 Now that we’ve discussed some of the common challenges of CRM that businesses face while implementing them, it’s time to move forward.
-The first and most critical decision businesses have to make while giving CRM implementation a green flag, however, is to decide between custom-built versus off-the-shelf CRM solutions.

 When it comes to picking between off-the-shelf and custom-built CRM, there is no universal answer.
 Both CRM implementation approaches have their own benefits, challenges, and limitations.